todiane/poster-palace/TESTING.md

 ## Lighthouse Validation

 The original lighthouse score for the index page was 80% so I had to add aria tags to my footer, add "defer" to some of the scripts in base.html, reduce the size of the images on the homepage plus save them as webp rather than png.
 The score increased to 90%.
 The remaining issue is the box at the top of the page with web content in it, which Lighthouse refers to as the "largest contentful paint".

+The scripts being in the header also caused lower scores and I added defer in some, defer in the Stripes linked caused it to stop working so I removed it.

 ***All pages scored 90% or above for accessibility.***